Skip to content

 • Agricultural Land - Agriculture is vital to the Oklahoma economy.
 Soil quality, water availability, productivity, and commodity pricing can all impact the value of agricultural land, including farms, ranches, and rural properties.
 Agricultural land values are closely related to agricultural sector performance.

-• Tribal Lands - Oklahoma is home to several Native American tribes, and tribal territories have their own set of dynamics regarding property values.
+• Tribal Lands - Oklahoma is home to several Native American tribes, and tribal territories have their own dynamics regarding property values.
 The presence of tribal jurisdictions, rules, and land use restrictions on tribal territory might influence property values.

 • Proximity to Urban Centers - Property values in Oklahoma can be influenced by their distance from large urban centers.
 Property values may be greater in or near prosperous communities such as Oklahoma City or Tulsa due to the abundance of employment opportunities, amenities, cultural attractions, and convenience.